Gynaecology

 1 - 2 weeks

-Clitoral hoodectomy can restore the pleasing aesthetic of the clitoris and improve sexual sensitivity.
-Women may also opt for a hoodectomy if they frequently experience irritation caused by clothing rubbing against the excess tissue of an oversized clitoral hood.
+Clitoral hoodectomy can restore the aesthetic of the clitoris and improve sexual sensitivity.
+Patients also undergo hoodectomy surgery if they experience irritation caused by clothing rubbing against the excess tissue of their clitoral hood.
+This can be very uncomfortable and painful as well as making the patient feel self-conscious.

 Who is suitable?